 Business Succession Start-up School

-The curriculum will be conducted over a total of five days in August and September 2021.
-In addition to useful lectures for business succession start-ups, discussions of experiences by persons who conducted business succession start-ups will be also broadcast live.
+The curriculum was conducted over a total of five days in August and September 2021.
+In addition to useful lectures for business succession start-ups, discussions of experiences by persons who conducted business succession start-ups was also broadcast live.

 Initiatives to Support Social Business

-JFC-Micro Supports Social Businesses

-JFC-Micro supports social businesses engaged in tackling regional and social issues such as nursing care and support for the elderly and disabled, child development, community revitalization, and environmental protection.

-Disbursement of social business-related loans
+JFC-Micro Supports Social Business JFC-Micro supports social business engaged in tackling regional and social issues such as nursing care and support for the elderly and disabled, child development, community revitalization, and environmental protection.
+Disbursement of social business-related loans The FY2021 loans to social business came to 12,465 loans, 113.7 billion yen.